stimpy77/FastKoala/README.md

 ####Setting the config directory####

-For web apps, which use inline transformations in a nested folder, the default folder name is "App_Config", but you can choose any name you like when prompted--you must keep that folder name forever--and you can use backslashes in the folder name to deeply nest the config files, i.e. "cfg\server".
+For web apps, which use inline transformations in a nested folder, the default folder name is "App_Config", but you can choose any name you like when prompted--you must keep that folder name unless you edit the project file--and you can use backslashes in the folder name to deeply nest the config files, i.e. "cfg\server".
 To leave the base config and its transforms in the project root, use simply a dot (".").
 You can also share configs further up in the solution using "..", i.e. "..\CommonConfigs\Web".

 ###Limitations###